bartificer/programming-by-stealth/docs/pbs40.md

 </fieldset>
 ```

-Displaying each element on a separate line with bullets would be a waste of space, so the first thing I did was inline the list (similar to the genre example we’ve already seen).
+Displaying each element on a separate line with bullets would be a waste of space.
+So the first thing I did was inline the list (similar to the genre example we’ve already seen).

 The next thing to note is that the year and the rating are effectively self-documenting.
 Does having the label visible add clarity?
 Or does it just add confusing clutter?
 I would argue that those two specific labels add unhelpful clutter, and that the form would be clearer without them.
-I could have deleted the labels form the markup, but that would be a terrible thing to do – why?
+I could have deleted the labels from the markup, but that would be a terrible thing to do – why?
 Because accessibility tools rely on the presence of those labels!
 Instead, the correct thing to do is to use CSS to hide just those two labels:

 ```css
 /* Custom styling for the basics input group */